section-engineering-education/engineering-education/content/articles/ipay-mpesa-stk-push-api-using-python/index.md

 ### Conclusion
 In this tutorial, we learned how to consume IPay API endpoints.
 Our code successfully initiates a SIM toolkit dialogue for M-Pesa users.

-We also learnt how to query transactions processed in IPay using order IDs.
-Our IPay implementation can be integrated with other python projects; we tested our implementation with a simple Flask powered REST API server.
+We also learned how to query transactions processed in IPay using order IDs.
+Our IPay implementation can be integrated with other Python projects; we tested our implementation with a simple Flask powered REST API server.

+Happy Coding!

 ---
 Peer Review Contributions by: [Mercy Meave](/engineering-education/authors/mercy-meave/)